 - The batter should stay fluffy, and beating should produce firmer and firmer ribbons.
 The mixture should be stiff and keep it's shape if you remove the beaters.

 - Sift together powdered sugar and starch.

-- Cover with more starch and sugar and cut into small squares or use your favourite cookie cutter.
+- Cover with more starch and sugar and cut into 24 pieces or use your favourite cookie cutter.

-- Generously roll in remaining powdered sugar mixture to avoid stickyness.
+- Generously roll in remaining powdered sugar mixture to avoid stickiness.

 - Place on a baking sheet and let dry for at least 24 hours.
-When they are dry on the outside they are ready to be store in an airtight container.
+When they are dry on the outside they are ready to be stored in an airtight container.

-You can also keep them in their pan and only cut off the amount you need.
+- You can also keep the marshmallows in their pan and only cut off the amount you need.
 That way they don’t get sticky as easily.
 Make sure to still sprinke the top with a generous amount of powdered sugar and cornstach!

 Roll the marshmallows in the sugar and starch mixture and let them air dry for 24 hours.
 (Place them on a sheet in a single layer.)
 Then store them in an airtight container.
 If they are still sticky after 24 hours, dust them with more sugar and starch and dry for another 24 hours.